vingiancode/quartz/content/math/m2-formal-system.md

 A *formal-system* is **decidable** if for any *wff* $\phi$ in $\mathcal L$ there exists an **algorithm** that can determine whether it is a *theorem*.

-#todo hablar antes de qué es un algorithm
+#todo hablar antes de qué joraca es formalmente un algorithm